objcio/articles/2014-09-10-power-of-swift.md

 }
 ```

 In case you need to specify an error message, you could also use an `Either` or `Result` type, which is not in the standard library.
 This is very useful when the reason for failure is important.
-A good example is found in the post [Error handling in Swift](http://nomothetis.svbtle.com/error-handling-in-swift).
+A good example is found in the post, "[Error Handling in Swift](http://nomothetis.svbtle.com/error-handling-in-swift)."

 ## Enums

-Enums are a new thing to Swift, and they are rather different from anything we're used to in Objective-C. In Objective-C, we have something called enums, but they're not much more than glorified integers.
+Enums are a new thing with Swift, and they are quite different from anything we're used to in Objective-C. In Objective-C, we have something called enums, but they're not much more than glorified integers.

 Let's consider boolean types.
 A boolean can have exactly one of two possible values: true or false.
 It is important to realize that it's not possible to add another possible value—the boolean type is *closed*.
 The nice thing about booleans being closed is that in any function that uses the boolean type, we only have to take `true` and `false` into account.

 The same holds true for optionals.
 There are only two cases: the `nil` case, and the case where there's a value.
-Both optionals and booleans can be defined as an enum in Swift, with only one difference: in the optional enum, there is a case that has an associated value.
+Both optionals and booleans can be defined as enums in Swift, with only one difference: in the optional enum, there is a case that has an associated value.
 Let's look at their respective definitions:

 ```swift
 enum Boolean {